Please note, this is a collaborative post with Chums.

 Will flares and big hair return in a modern-world wanting things tighter and smaller?
 Watch this space, or peruse the fashion section of my blog here.

-This post is in collaboration with Chums.
+Please note, this post is in collaboration with Chums.
+All views are my own.